 - Know how to photograph in JPEG, TIFF, DNG, or RAW, and know the differences between the four recording formats.
 For example, the JPEG does not allow for a photographer to adjust the white balance development, while a RAW format does.
 This is just one example among many.

 - Know how to evaluate an exposure during shots.
 Digital cameras have many tools for controlling exposure and when shooting frames.
 These tools are indispensable and can help to avoid big mistakes.

 - Know all the techniques of development on computer perfectly.
 Development software are very numerous and require vast amounts of time to master.
 No software is perfect.
 Each has its own unique specificities.
 As with materials, a photographer must determine which ones are best suited for his practices.
-In this mastery, we also integrate the interpolation to create photos in large format.
+In this mastery, I also integrate the interpolation to create photos in large format.

 - Know all the different techniques to print photos.
-For us, a photographic work only exists from the moment it is printed on paper.
+For me, a photographic work only exists from the moment it is printed on paper.
 Each photo genre has its own quality of paper, its own inks.
 For example, a color photograph does not require the same prerequisites as a black and white photo.